NEA+Creative Pinellas

 Sharing and Democratizing Science

-This collaboration gives College of Marine Science researchers the chance to experience their own work in a new way, by seeing how artists interpret and are inspired by their stories – and how the images and sound that they’re collecting can be welcomed as art.
+This collaboration gives marine researchers the chance to experience their work in a new way, by seeing how artists interpret and are inspired by their research – and how the images and sounds that they’re collecting can be welcomed as art.

 This project welcomes Pinellas residents and visitors who are often left out of location-based placemaking and arts projects.